kevinsuh/toki/README.md

 ## Running on Development
 Toki makes use of compilers for ES6 ([Babel](https://babeljs.io/)) and SCSS ([node-sass](https://github.com/sass/node-sass)) to be translated into ES5 and CSS, respectively.

 `npm run compile` is an NPM script that runs babel, node-sass, and sequelize db:migrate to convert changes.
+Toki also comes with the scripts `npm run watch-css` and `npm run watch-babel` to run in the background and compile a file everytime you save changes in `/src` to `/build`

 <a name="running-production"/>
 ## Running on Production